 Main Ridge is the primary mountainous spine of the island of Tobago in the southern Caribbean.
-The Main Ridge Forest Reserve, which encompasses about 10,000 acres of tropical rain forest, is one of the oldest protected areas in the world.
+The Main Ridge Forest Reserve, which encompasses about 10,000 acres of tropical rainforest, is one of the oldest protected areas in the world.

 Main Ridge Forest Reserve

-Main Ridge is the primary mountainous spine of the island of Tobago, which is the smaller and more northern of the two main islands that make up the southern Caribbean nation of Trinidad and Tobago.
+Main Ridge is the primary mountainous spine of the island of Tobago, the smaller and more northern of the two main islands that make up the southern Caribbean nation of Trinidad and Tobago.

-It is a chain of hills which runs 29 km (18 mi) from southwest to northeast between the Caribbean Sea and the Southern Tobago fault system and reaches a maximum height of 572 m (1,877 ft).
+It is a chain of hills that runs 29 km (18 mi) from southwest to northeast between the Caribbean Sea and the Southern Tobago fault system and reaches a maximum height of 572 m (1,877 ft).

 The Main Ridge Forest Reserve, established on April 13, 1776, one of the oldest protected areas in the world, is on record as the "oldest legally protected forest reserve in the Western Hemisphere established for a conservation purpose."

-The reserve provides critical habitat for two endemic amphibians, Pristimantis turpinorum (Turpin's frog) and Mannophryne olmonae (Bloody Bay tree frog), which are endemic to northeastern Tobago as well as for the coral snake mimic Erythrolamprus pseudoreginae and the ocellated gecko Sphaerodactylus argus.
+The reserve provides critical habitat for two endemic amphibians, Pristimantis turpinorum (Turpin's frog) and Mannophryne olmonae (Bloody Bay tree frog), which are endemic to northeastern Tobago, as well as for the coral snake mimic Erythrolamprus pseudoreginae and the ocellated gecko Sphaerodactylus argus.

-Main Ridge is also home to one of the country’s National Birds, the Rufous-vented Chachalaca or Cocorico (Ortalis ruficauda).
+Main Ridge is also home to one of the country's national birds, the Rufous-vented Chachalaca or Cocorico (Ortalis ruficauda).